balena-labs-projects/bluetooth/README.md

 | `BLUETOOTH_PIN_CODE` | PIN code used for Legacy Pairing.
 Must be numeric and up to six digits (1 - 999999). | `0000` | - |

 ## Supported devices
-The audio primitive has been tested to work on the following devices:
+The bluetooth block has been tested to work on the following devices:

 | Device Type  | Status |
 | ------------- | ------------- |